offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### The Brass Prophecies

-Tinker-Priests maintain extensive prophecies derived from patterns observed in [[Architect Ruins|Architect]] mechanisms.
+Tinker-Priests maintain extensive prophecies derived from patterns observed in [Architect](Architect%20Ruins.md) mechanisms.
 The most significant include:

 **The Prophecy of Seven Keys**: Seven major ruins must achieve perfect synchronization to unlock the Architects' greatest gift.
-Current interpretations identify [[Thymeris the Golden]], the [[Singing Spires of Kelathon]], and the [[Walking Gardens of Yss'andra]] as three of these keys.
+Current interpretations identify [Thymeris the Golden](Thymeris%20the%20Golden.md), the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md), and the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) as three of these keys.

-**The Harmonic Convergence**: A foretold moment when all [[Architect Ruins]] will sing in unison, either summoning the Architects' return or elevating humanity to their level.
+**The Harmonic Convergence**: A foretold moment when all [Architect Ruins](Architect%20Ruins.md) will sing in unison, either summoning the Architects' return or elevating humanity to their level.

 **The Warning of Silent Brass**: Should humanity prove unworthy, the ruins will fall permanently silent, leaving the world bereft of their gifts forever.

 ### Sacred Mathematics

-Tinker-Priests believe the [[Architects]] encoded divine truths in mathematical relationships.
+Tinker-Priests believe the [Architects](Architects.md) encoded divine truths in mathematical relationships.
 They study:
 - **Gear Ratios**: Seeking spiritual meaning in mechanical proportions
 - **Harmonic Frequencies**: Interpreting the ruins' songs as mathematical prayers
-- **Crystalline Geometry**: Finding sacred patterns in [[Architect Ruins|Architect]] crystal formations
+- **Crystalline Geometry**: Finding sacred patterns in [Architect](Architect%20Ruins.md) crystal formations
 - **Temporal Calculations**: Believing time itself follows Architect-designed patterns

 ---